Fruits and vegetables are some of the most interesting subjects to shoot in food photography.

 Try cutting the fruit into pieces to show their insides and add different shapes to your scene.
 Use drips of juice or water to add the idea of freshness and juiciness.

-Fruits and vegetables are the perfect subject for those macro shots.
+Fruits and vegetables are the perfect subjects for those macro shots.

 It doesn’t always make sense to take a super close-up shot of a lasagna.
 The viewer might not understand what they are seeing.
 But the same treatment given to a kiwi is immediately translatable.

-If this is not suitable for your subject, you might want to take three images with different focus points.
+If this is not suitable for your fruits and vegetables, you might want to take three images with different focus points.
 Combine them using focus stacking in Photoshop for one image that is sharp throughout.

-7. Use Few Props to Keep Attention on the Main Subject
+7. Use Few Props to Highlight the Main Subject

-A simple approach is usually best when photographing fruits and vegetables.
+Simple food styling technique is best when photographing fruits and vegetables.

 They are already beautiful subjects that can stand on their own.

-A dish like pasta usually needs a bowl of parmesan, some cutlery or linen, or other small touches to create a good composition.
+A dish like pasta usually needs a bowl of parmesan, some cutlery or linen, or other food styling touches to create a good composition.
 With fruits and vegetables, they are perfect on their own and don’t need much except great lighting.

-In the picture of the brussels sprouts below, I used both of these principles to add a sense of flow and movement to my image.
+In the picture of the brussels sprouts below, I used both of these principles to add a sense of flow and movement to my photo.

 I cut open one of the brussels sprouts and placed it in a focal point area to create the greatest point of interest.

 When using these principles, make sure that you leave some negative space.
-Images that are too busy with no area for the eye to momentarily rest will feel a little claustrophobic.
+Photos that are too busy with no area for the eye to rest will feel a little claustrophobic.

 Be sure that you also break up the pattern in some way, or it will become monotonous.

-A colour wheel will tell you what colours work best together.
+A color wheel will tell you what colors work best together.
 It’ll help you make important choices in your props and backdrops.

-Backgrounds and surface colours that are too bright can detract from your subject.
-They should be chosen with respect to the mood you’re attempting to create, as well as in harmony with your chosen elements.
+Backgrounds and surface colors that are too bright can detract from your food photography subject.
+They should be chosen with respect to the mood you’re attempting to create.
+They should also be inin harmony with your chosen fruit and vegetable.

-Cool and dark colours such as navy blue and black recede.
-Light or warm colours like yellow bring objects forward.
+Cool and dark colors such as navy blue and black recede.
+Light or warm colors like yellow bring objects forward in your photo.

 It’s best to stick with neutral or cool tones in your backdrops.
 Try blue, grey, brown, black, and white.
-But there are times when colours can really enhance a story.
+But there are times when colors can really enhance a story.

 Keep in mind that anything with an orange tone will be magnified by the camera.
 It can look really unappealing next to food.
 Put away that warm wood cutting board.
 Stick to something more neutral, like a deep espresso tone.

-Colour combinations can be monochromatic, when they are tonal variations within a single hue.
+Color combinations can be monochromatic when they are tonal variations within a single hue.

 This approach has its place.
-But using complementary colours is a particularly wonderful technique to apply to food photography.
+But using complementary colors is a wonderful technique to apply to food photography.
 Fresh fruit and vegetable look even better with their complementary colors.

-These are colours that appear directly opposite each other on the colour wheel, such as red and green, or blue and orange.
+These are colors that appear directly opposite each other on the color wheel, such as red and green, or blue and orange.

 We talked about using a few props to highlight the fruit or vegetable in your photos.
-When you use too many props are used in food photography, they detract the eye from the main subject.
+When you use too many props in food photography, you detract the eye from the main subject.

-Using a single prop can add context to your image.
+Using a single prop can add context to your photos.
 It can make a powerful difference without overwhelming the viewer.

 This can be a knife, a bowl, or another object that might be used when preparing fruits and vegetables for cooking, like a colander.